-The wind blew graciously and every single blade of grass and flower in the wild meadow seemed to bend faintly as a bow to acknowledge the boy's presence.
+The wind blew graciously and every single blade of grasses and flowers in the wild meadow seemed to bend slightly as a bow to acknowledge the boy's presence.

 "Chihiro." he kindly reiterated her name as he walked closer.